ibm-cloud-docs/assistant/deploy-phone.md

       For more information about voice options, and to listen to audio samples, see [Languages and voices](https://cloud.ibm.com/docs/text-to-speech?topic=text-to-speech-voices){: external} in the {{site.data.keyword.texttospeechshort}} documentation.

-    Regardless of the instances you choose to use, any speech service charges that are incurred by the phone integration are included in usage costs of the *Voice add-on* plan.
+    Regardless of the instances you choose to use, any speech service charges that are incurred by the phone integration are billed with the {{site.data.keyword.conversationshort}} service plan as *voice add-on* charges.
 After the instances are created, you can access them directly from the IBM Cloud dashboard.
 Any use of the speech instances that occurs outside of your assistant are charged separately as speech service usage costs.
     {: important}

 1. Click **Save and exit**.